Hui-Ying/Graphene-automatic-detection/README.md

 ## Bi-Threshold-Net architecture(BT-Net)
-The purpose of the BT-Net is to define the red, blue and green upper thresholds and the lower thresholds of the pixel intensity for both singer layer and bilayer graphene flakes.
-A self-designed loss function is defined to improve the result of the training model.
+The purpose of the BT-Net is to define the red, blue and green upper thresholds and the lower thresholds of the pixel intensity for both single layer and bilayer graphene flakes.
+Once the upper and lower thresholds for different layers of graphene are found, a color segmentation method was applied to separate the graphene flakes.
+A modified loss function is defined to improve the result of the training model.

 - The definition of the loss funciton is as follows.
 - The architecture is as follows.[cite]